makrai/notes/wu1609-google-nmt.md

   * an encoder network, a decoder network, and an
-    * for NMT systems to achieve good accuracy, both the encoder and decoder RNNs have to be deep enough to capture subtle irregularities in the source and target languages.
-This observation is similar to
+    * for NMT systems to achieve good accuracy, both the encoder and decoder RNNs have to be deep enough to capture subtle irregularities in the source and target languages
-      * previous observations that _deep LSTMs_ significantly outperform shallow
+      * similar previous observations: _deep LSTMs_ significantly outperform
-        LSTMs [39].
+        shallow LSTMs [39].
 In that work, each additional layer reduced perplexity by nearly 10%.
 Similar to [30], we use a deep stacked Long Short Term Memory (LSTM) [22] network
   * attention network